Skip to Main Content

 Initial Complaint

-Upon receipt of an allegation, the Chairperson of the Faculty Affairs Committee (or designee) shall within five (5) working days notify the person(s) accused and his/her immediate supervisor and provide them with a copy of the complaint.
+Within five (5) working days of receiving an initial complaint, the Chairperson of the FAC will present the alleged misconduct itself to the members of the FAC to determine by majority vote if the alleged misconduct meets the definition of research misconduct as described in the policy.
+If the majority of the FAC members determine that the alleged misconduct meets the definition of research misconduct, the FAC Chairperson will have five (5) working days to notify the person(s) accused and his/her immediate supervisor and provide them with a copy of the complaint.
 The supervisor(s) of the person(s) accused, the Chairperson of the Faculty Affairs Committee (or designee), and the Past-President of the Faculty Association will conduct a preliminary fact-finding inquiry.

 Preliminary Inquiry

-The purpose of the preliminary inquiry is to assess whether the allegation of misconduct has substance and if a formal investigation is warranted.
-The Chairperson of the Faculty Affairs Committee (or designee), the immediate supervisor(s) of the person(s) accused, and a Past-President of the Faculty Association shall convene to review the complaint, all information relevant to the case, and any and all supporting or corroborating evidence provided by the complainant(s).
+The purpose of the preliminary inquiry is to assess whether the allegation of research misconduct has substance and if a formal investigation is warranted.
+The Chairperson of the Faculty Affairs Committee (or designee), a member of the Faculty Association Executive committee (or designee), and a Past-President of the Faculty Association shall convene to review the complaint and all information relevant to the case provided by the complainant(s).
 They shall, at a minimum, interview both the complainant(s) and the person(s) accused to provide both with an opportunity to present their cases and to provide any clarifying information and/or evidence.
 The preliminary inquiry will be completed within 20 working days of receipt of the initial complaint.
 If there is not a consensus that sufficient evidence exists to substantiate the allegation, the Chairperson of the Faculty Affairs Committee (or designee) will notify all involved parties in writing that the matter will not be pursued any further.
 At the option of the person(s) accused, a record of both the accusation and the decision not to pursue a formal investigation shall be put in the personnel file(s) of the person(s) accused.

 In cases where the conduct under inquiry is associated with applications or grants involving Federal funding, but a formal investigation is not warranted, the Chairperson (or designee) shall maintain sufficiently detailed documentation of inquiries through the Office of Academic Affairs.
 This documentation will permit a later assessment, if necessary, of the reasons for determining an investigation was not warranted.
 Such records shall be maintained in a secure manner for a period of at least three years after the termination of the preliminary inquiry, and, upon request, shall be provided to personnel authorized to have access to personnel records.